 Before you learn about the examples, here is the basic syntax.

 Option: You can provide any of the options or combine them as explained below.

-INFILE: Input can be picked up from standard input (like command line) or from files.
+INFILE: Input can be picked up from standard input (like the command line) or files.